prashantchanne12/GPM-Government-Polytechnic-Mumbai-App/README.md

 # Government Polytechnic Mumbai App

-The Android App is designed to enhance the college experience.
+An Android App designed to enhance the college experience.
 It simplifies notice circulation, note sharing, and attendance management, ensuring students stay informed and organized, all through their Android devices.

 ---